UnicycleDumpTruck/jumpy-crab/README.md

 ## Future plans

-The aforementioned immunity re-earning bug should be squashed.
-Perhaps the current level could be shown on the screen.
+- The aforementioned immunity re-earning bug should be squashed.
+- Perhaps the current level could be shown on the screen?
+- Better descriptions of biomimicry?
+- Increase music tempo with level

 ## Edit this Game